Henrique-Potter/check-lin/README.md

 # OCCAM Reproducibility User-Study Experiment

-In this study you will follow the steps specified by the authors of a software-based experiment to reproduce the same results published in a scientific work.
-You do not need to understand their implementation, your goal is simply to follow the steps and compare the results.
+In this study, you will follow the steps specified by the authors of a software prototype to reproduce the same results published in scientific work.
+You do not need to understand their implementation or the research, your goal is simply to follow the steps and compare the results.

 # The scientific work

+This work developed an efficient algorithm to verify shared data structure for *Linearizability*.

-Linearizability is a key correctness property for concurrent data types.
+*Linearizability* is a crucial correctness property for concurrent data types.
 Linearizability requires that the behavior of concurrently invoked operations of the data type be equivalent to the behavior in an execution where each operation takes effect at an instantaneous point of time between its invocation and return.
 Given an execution trace of operations, the problem of verifying its linearizability is NP-complete, and current exhaustive search tools scale poorly.

 ## Software-dependencies to execute the experiment